 - Review of this agreement shall take place at least every two years or as needed from the date of the signed agreement.
-Nina Theis of the Division of Natural Sciences, Mathematics, and Technology at Elms College and Sarmad Saman will be responsible for the review. - 2.
+Janet Williams and Sudad Saman in the Division of Natural Sciences, Mathematics, and Technology at Elms College and Sarmad Saman at Bristol Community College will be responsible for the review. - 2.
 At the request of either party, a review of the contents or implementation of this agreement will be conducted by the programs. - 3.
-Nina Theis and Sarmad Saman may make changes in the attached course sequence grids and/or lists and course equivalency charts accepted for Elms transfer credit without renegotiating the entire agreement.
+Janet Williams and Sudad Saman and Sarmad Saman may make changes in the attached course sequence grids and/or lists and course equivalency charts accepted for Elms transfer credit without renegotiating the entire agreement.